Harishankar-GitHub/Namaste-JavaScript/README.md

 - Variables and functions that are in the global object **can be accessed using this code** `console.log(window.a);`
 - `console.log(a);` also works because if `window.a` is not used, it automatically assumes that we are referring to the global space.
 - `console.log(this.a);` also works because this is equal to window only.

 ---

+## undefined vs not defined in JS

+> Click [here]() to go to the code.

+- ***undefined*** is a very special keyword in Javascript.
+- It is not there in other languages.
+- It has a lot to do with how javascript code is executed.
+- When a javascript program is run/executed, javascript engine creates a global execution context and allocates memory to all the variables and functions even before a single line of code is executed.
+- *undefined* is assigned to the variables before the code is executed.
+- ***undefined* is like a placeholder** in the memory for variables before any value is assigned.
+- Javascript is a **loosely typed language** a.k.a **weakly typed language**.
+- Loosely typed means it **does not attach any specific datatype** to its variables.
+- If a variable "a" is created and a string is assigned to it, later in the code, the variable can be assigned with numbers, boolean values etc.

+### Mistakes to avoid while using undefined
+- `var a = undefined` This code is **not a good practice**.
+- *undefined* means no value is assigned to the variable in memory creation phase.
+- Again if we assign *undefined* to that variable, it will lead to confusion and inconsistency.
+- *undefined* is used to know if any value is assigned to a variable and that's the purpose of *undefined* keyword.

+---